 - Cherries and grapes both provide melatonin in rich amounts.
 Melatonin assists in a good night’s sleep, and natural sources are more effective for us than supplements!

-- Kiwi fruit is loaded with magnesium, and greatly reduces restlessness and insomnia.
-It also contains high amounts of serotonin, potassium and fiber.
+- Kiwi fruit is loaded with magnesium and greatly reduces restlessness and insomnia.
+It also contains high amounts of serotonin, potassium and fibre.
 Recent studies conclude that kiwi is as effective as over-the-counter sleep aids!